ityonemo/appsignal-docs/source/application/index.html.md

 To add a new Application to AppSignal, please follow the [add a new application setup wizard](/application/new-application.html).

+When adding a new application you'll have to decide if you would like a separate application, or a new namespace for an existing applicaiton

+There are a couple of advantages and downsides for both options described below:

+### Separate applications

+The most common setup is to create a [new application](new-application.html) for each "app" in your ecosystem.
+E.g. if you have microservices, each microservice would be it's own app.
+This allows owners to cusomize who has access to each application and teams are able to setup their own notification settings and integrations.

+The downside is that it's harder to correlate data and it can be cumbersome to setup integration for each app.

+### One app with multiple namespaces

+Another option is to override the [namespace](namespaces.html) for applications, this will ensure they end up in the same application.
+This option is less commonly used but can be a good alternative for apps that have a separate project to handle parts of your ecosystem.

+For example we use Rust for our metrics processing and it's monitored by AppSignal in a `processor` namespace of the main application.
+This way we can correlate metrics between background processing and web requests.
+We also inherit all the integrations and notifiers, making them easier to maintain.

 ## Environments

 An application can have multiple [environments](/appsignal/terminology.html#environments) as long as every environment uses the same application name.
 Every environment is currently listed separately on the [Application index].